Micklegate

-Micklegate is a street in the City of York, England.
+Micklegate is a historic street in the city of York, England.
 The name means "Great Street", from the Old Norse gata for street.

-Micklegate is described by York City Council as "one of the most handsome streets in Yorkshire", and was described by Nikolaus Pevsner as "...without any doubt the most architecturally rewarding street in York".
-The street contains three medieval churches and four Grade I listed buildings.
-Most buildings are three- or four-storey Georgian structures.
+York City Council describes Micklegate as "one of the most handsome streets in Yorkshire", and Nikolaus Pevsner called it "...without any doubt the most architecturally rewarding street in York".
+The street contains three medieval churches and four Grade I listed buildings, and most buildings are three or four-storey Georgian structures.

 The name Micklegate is sometimes applied to a slightly broader area, including the side streets Toft Green, Priory Street, Trinity Lane and St Martin's Lane.
-The Micklegate ward for elections to the City Council covers a larger area, spreading beyond the city walls.
+The Micklegate ward for elections to the city council covers a larger area, spreading beyond the city walls.

 Geography

 The street runs east from the York city walls at Micklegate Bar, long the main southern entrance to the city, continuing the route of Blossom Street.
 On its north side, it has junctions with Bar Lane, Barker Lane and George Hudson Street; and on the south side, with Priory Street, Trinity Lane, and St Martin's Lane.

 Micklegate ends at the junction of North Street and Skeldergate.
 The continuation of the road in this direction is the short Bridge Street, which then crosses the River Ouse as Ouse Bridge.
 The street winds down a gentle slope towards the Ouse, and the council describes this, along with the number and density of historic buildings on the street, as defining its character.
 Because of its historic importance, and with Micklegate Bar regarded as the royal entrance to the city, it is relatively wide, compared to many streets in the city centre.
 Micklegate is also known for the attractive views along the street, particularly at the top and bottom ends.